giampaolo/psutil/docs/index.rst

   .. method:: open_files()

-    Return regular files opened by process as a list of namedtuples including the following fields:
+    Return regular files opened by process as a list of named tuples including the following fields:

     - **path**: the absolute file name.